dnarain-astro/docs/astro/python-sdk.md

 │   │   ├── test_inheritance.sql
 ```

-In this example, your DAG should run the `test_astro` query first, followed by `test_inheritance`.
+In this example, the DAG should run the `test_astro` query first, followed by `test_inheritance`.
 This time, however, all database context and dependencies will be defined directly in the `sql` query files.

 To define a database context in a `.sql` file, you can use the `conn_id` and `database` frontmatter options.
 For example, the following frontmatter defines the database context for `test_astro.sql`: